 About This Interview

 John Langley says of his background: "I'm a kid of the 60's.
 I'm sort of anti-authoritarian by nature.
-If you told me I was going to do a show about cops, I would have said, what am I going to call it, Pigs ?"
-John Langley produced a string of documentary specials in the 1980s, leading up to the series he's most-associated with, the long-running reality series Cops.
+If you told me I was going to do a show about cops, I would have said, 'What am I going to call it, Pigs ?'"
+John Langley discusses producing a string of documentary specials in the 1980s, leading up to the series he's most-associated with, the long-running reality series Cops.